 Caring for Your Feet

 - Look for signs of redness or blisters on your feet.
-This shows your shoe may not fit properly.
+This shows your shoes may not be fitting properly.

 - Wash your feet, then dry them well and moisturize.
 Dry especially well between your toes, and do not put cream there.